StanKarz/Automating-Spotify-playlist-creation/README.md

 ## Built With

 * [BeautifulSoup4](https://beautiful-soup-4.readthedocs.io/en/latest/#) - Used to scrape the Billboard Hot 100 songs
-* [Requests](https://pypi.org/project/requests/) - Used to make HTTP requests to the Billboard Hot 100 at a given date.
+* [Requests](https://pypi.org/project/requests/) - Used to make HTTP requests to the Billboard Hot 100 at a given date
 * [Spotipy](https://spotipy.readthedocs.io/en/2.19.0/) - Used to authenticate third party applications and allow access to a user's Spotify account